SaykarPooja/Terraform/Terraform Project/README.txt

 2.commands:

-Terraform init
+Terraform init   //Initializes the Terraform working directory, downloads required providers, and sets up the backend.
-Terraform validate
+Terraform validate  //Validates the Terraform configuration files for syntax and logical errors without creating any resources.
-Terraform plan
+Terraform plan   //Creates an execution plan and shows what resources Terraform will create, update, or delete before applying changes.
-Terraform apply
+Terraform apply  //Applies the planned changes and provisions the infrastructure on AWS after user confirmation.

 3. Diagram: